zhouchichun/A-simple-example-of-neural-network-realized-by-tensorflow-in-python/README.md

 1 This is a very simple example of a realization of a neural network by tensorflow  in python.
 Based on this very simple example, one can easily build a more complex neural network model, such as a CNN-like or RNN-like neural network.

 2 The whole program is rather easy,  but orgnized in good manner.
+For those who are new in using tensorflow and interesting in nueral network, this example might help you in some how.